percona/percona-server-mongodb-operator/source/encryption.rst

 Data at rest encryption
 ************************

-`Data at rest encryption in Percona Server for MongoDB <https://www.percona.com/doc/percona-server-for-mongodb/LATEST/data_at_rest_encryption.html>`_ is supported by the Operator since version 1.1.0.
+`Data at rest encryption in Percona Distribution for MongoDB <https://www.percona.com/doc/percona-server-for-mongodb/LATEST/data_at_rest_encryption.html>`_ is supported by the Operator since version 1.1.0.

 .. note:: "Data at rest" means inactive data stored as files, database records, etc.